-The Request for Proposals (RFP) process is used in the procurement of services (see Subchapter E for the procurement of architectural Architectural and engineering Engineering services) or when conditions are not appropriate for the use of an IFB.
+A Request for Proposals (RFP) is a formal procurement method used for acquiring services (see Subchapter E for the procurement of Architectural and Engineering services) or when conditions are not appropriate for the use of an IFB.
 The latter is generally the case when the goods or services to be acquired are described in a performance or functional specification; or if described in detailed technical specifications, other circumstances such as the need for discussions or the importance of basing contract award on factors other than price alone are present.
 RFPs are generally used for the purchase of services such as lease agreements, maintenance and service contracts, rental contracts and professional service contracts.
 The RFP process is coordinated by the Director of Procurement.